-Our own experience providing IT services to companies across the globe helped us determine eight common reasons companies outsource.
+Our own experience providing IT services to companies across the globe helped us determine eight common reasons to outsource.
 Let’s take a look!

 1. Gain access to resources you cannot find locally

-In some regional labour markets, there is intense competition for information technology talent.
+One of the common arguments for outsourcing in some regional labour markets is intense competition for information technology talent.
 Sweden is a case in point: it can be hard to find a Senior .NET developer there, even if a company offers its employees above-average salaries and benefits.
 In 2018, one in five European enterprises needed IT specialists, according to statistics.

 Source: Eurostat (online data code: isoc_ske_itrcrn2)